$599 + GST Get My Health Check

 Your Law Society and the Privacy Act have real consequences.

-Law Societies across Australia have issued guidance making clear that cyber security is now part of competent practice management.
-The Legal Services Commissioner investigates complaints arising from cyber incidents—findings of unsatisfactory professional conduct can result in suspension or cancellation of your practising certificate.
-The Privacy Act adds financial penalties up to $50 million for failing to protect personal information.
+Law Societies across Australia now treat cyber security as part of running a competent practice.
+The Legal Services Commissioner investigates complaints from cyber incidents, and a finding of unsatisfactory professional conduct can suspend or cancel your practising certificate.
+The Privacy Act adds penalties up to $50 million for failing to protect personal information.
 "I didn't know" is not a defence.

 Your reputation is your practice.